-5 Important Things to Know About Gardening with Grow Bags
+11 Important Things to Know About Grow Bag Gardening

 Sewn from lightweight fabrics such as polypropylene or burlap, grow bags are soft, breathable versions of your favorite ceramic or plastic pots.
 The bags often have handles attached to make lifting them easier.
 They’re lighter and airier than their clay counterparts, too.
-Those constructed simply of black plastic are considered inferior, since they don’t “breathe” as well, so this article will concentrate on the porous fabric containers.
+While some are constructed of black plastic, they are considered inferior because they don’t “breathe” as well, so this article will concentrate on porous fabric containers.

-1. You don’t need much space to garden with grow bags.
+You don’t need much space to grow plants in bags.

-Even if you don’t own acres of tillable land—or any land at all—you still can garden with grow bags tucked into corners of sunny balconies, porches, etc. A 5-gallon bag, which usually measures about 1 foot in diameter, can hold a single tomato plant, while a 3-gallon bag (about 10 inches across) will harbor one pepper plant or a “mess” of salad greens.
+Even if you don’t own acres of tillable land—or any land at all—you still can garden with grow bags tucked into corners of sunny balconies and porches.
+A 5-gallon bag, which usually measures about 1 foot in diameter, can hold a single tomato plant, while a 3-gallon bag (about 10 inches across) will harbor one pepper plant or a hearty planting of salad greens.

 As for flowers, either of those containers will support at least three spreading annual plants such as petunias.
-You can double that amount for a small annual that doesn’t spread as much, such as pansies.
+You can double the number of, for example, small annuals that don’t spread as much, such as pansies.

-For the best results, choose plants that have fairly shallow root systems such as brassicas, salad greens, radishes, etc. Those needing more “leg-room” or a bed in which to sprawl—think artichokes, asparaguses, lima beans, melons, parsnips, pumpkins, sweet potatoes, and winter squashes—aren’t as likely to do well in grow bags unless those bags are very large.
+Once you have bought them, here’s how to use grow bags: For best results, choose plants that have fairly shallow root systems such as brassicas, salad greens, radishes, etc. Those needing more “leg room” or a bed in which to sprawl—think artichokes, asparaguses, lima beans, melons, parsnips, pumpkins, sweet potatoes, and winter squashes—aren’t as likely to do well in grow bags unless those bags are very large.

-Still, you often can find dwarf cultivars of such vegetables which are better suited for container growing.
+Still, growing veg in bags is within most novice gardeners’ reach, even if you’re gardening on a small balcony.
+You often can find dwarf cultivars of such vegetables that are better suited for container growing.
 A few examples include cantaloupe ‘Minnesota Midget,’ pumpkin ‘Jack Be Little,’ and winter squash ‘Jersey Golden Acorn.’
-However, if your grow bags receive less than 6 hours of sunlight per day, you probably should opt for either brassicas, root crops, or salad greens, which don’t require as much light as tomatoes, peppers, and other sun-lovers do.
+However, if your grow bags receive less than 6 hours of sunlight a day, you probably should opt for either brassicas, root crops, or salad greens, which don’t require as much light as tomatoes, peppers, and other sun-lovers do.

 Flower fanciers in soggy climates can use grow bags to try plants that might previously have been impossible for them, such as African or alpine species.
 The raised soil of the grow bags and their built-in aeration can provide those plants the excellent drainage and water evaporation that they prefer.

-4. Plants in grow bags need more frequent watering.
+Plants in grow bag gardens need more frequent watering.

 You often can determine whether an extra watering is necessary by lifting one corner of the container.
 If the bag still feels heavy, the plants probably don’t require any more water.
 If it feels light, however, they definitely could use a drink.
 You sometimes can slow down the rate at which the bags dry out by keeping them pushed close to each other.